transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 # Writing Playwright Tests for MilMove

 This guide covers how MilMove writes tests for Playwright.
-You should probably familarize yourself with the [playwright docs on writing tests](https://playwright.dev/docs/writing-tests).
+You should probably familarize yourself with the [Playwright docs on writing tests](https://playwright.dev/docs/writing-tests).
 Some of the best practices below merely reinforces information from that doc.